pagopa/io-developer-portal-backend/README.md

-The aim is to automate some operations that would otherwise require the manual intervention of the APIs administrator: this lets the developers start testing the API just after signing-up.
+The aim is to automate some operations that would otherwise require the manual intervention of the APIs administrator: this lets developers start testing the API just after signing-up.

-Users' authentication takes place against an
+User's authentication takes place against an
 [Azure Active Directory B2C](https://azure.microsoft.com/en-us/services/active-directory-b2c/) tenant.